b-harvest/story-ansible/README.md

 ```

-## Role
+## Roles

 ---

-### common
+### Common Role
-base role for setup linux node.
+This role sets up the base environment for Linux Node.

-it's targeted for ubuntu. so the other distribution may not work for this role.
+It's targeted for Ubuntu, so the other distribution may not work for this role.

-followings are included
+Followings are included
-- install necessary tools to operate like gvm, node exporter, etc...
+- Installation of essential tools like `GVM`, `Node Exporter` and others ...
-- set up firewall, and kernel parameter related with network.
+- Configuration of firewall settings and network-related kernel parameters.

-### story
+### Story Role
 This role set up system daemon, and install other tools for operate like cosmovisor, cosmos-pruner.

-# story-ansible
+## Contributing

-# story-ansible
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Ensure that your code adheres to the established style and passes all tests.